 PVC pipe is pretty indestructible and comes in a variety of sizes and configurations.
 You can buy it at your local hardware store.
 Buy a simple straight piece or use a variety of connectors to create a network of tubes.
 Choose a size you are sure your rats will be able to fit through without getting stuck.
 If you are handy with a sewing machine, you can also make great collapsible tubes out of fleece or other sturdy fabrics.
 Sew a ring cut from a plastic bottle or wide cardboard tube into the ends to help hold it open.
 Sleeves cut off old sweatshirts are also handy tubes/sleep sacks.

 Clean jars and clay plant pots placed on their sides make neat hiding spots for rats.
 Mini stacking bins (like those meant for office or workshop supplies) make great hiding spots too.
 Washed coconut shells are also good for hiding, climbing, and chewing.

 Rats are very agile and like to climb on ropes.
 You can make little rope ladders and bridges for in the cage.
-Cotton ropes come in some nice thick widths and are usually available at hardware or horse supply stores.
+Cotton ropes are available in thick widths and are usually at hardware or horse supply stores.
 Just make sure the configuration of ropes doesn't post a strangulation risk and that your rats are not unraveling the threads.